Exclusive Offer 50% Off One Month Of Unlimited Classes

 In the mood to kick things up a notch?
 Our Bar Method Cardio classes are just the ticket.
 Designed to give you a boosted heart rate and a serious endorphin rush, this fast-paced approach focuses on quick footwork and large movements to boost your metabolism and improve your stamina.

 “Bar Method Cardio is an aerobic extension of our technique,” Kagan explains.
 “The class uses our foundational positions and technique but weaves in larger ranges of motion and active exercises to raise the heart rate higher than our other formats.
-The focus is on continuous motion and quick transitions rather than muscular exhaustion — we have Bar Advanced for that.
+The focus is on continuous motion and quick transitions rather than muscular exhaustion — we have Bar Strength for that.
 Students will sweat, and that’s the goal!”

 National Coach and Physical Therapy Consultant Kerrisa Smith-Manheimer adds that “The main differential of Bar Method Cardio classes, compared to other class offerings, is active exercises.
 Active exercises, like active fold over, active chair lunges and active sous sous, involve up and down movements of the whole body aimed to raise the heart rate, increase cardiovascular output and burn calories.
 The constant movement in a Bar Method Cardio class is not only fun, but it’s a great way to sweat and incorporate cardio into your Bar Method routine.”